shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/dynamic-tileentity-rendering.md

 First, we use `BlockPos`' `toLong` and `fromLong` to serialize that, then we use the helper methods in `ByteBufUtils` to serialize the stack, and lastly we write the `lastChangeTime`.
 Note that we're reading/writing things in the same order in both these methods.
 This is very important, and if something's out of order, we'll end up getting the wrong data  when our packet is received.

 Lastly, we'll add the handler.
 Let's create a static inner `Handler` class in our `PacketUpdatePedestal` class that implements `IMessageHandler`.
-This interface takes two generic type paramters: the type of the packet that the handler's handling and the type of the packet that the handler responds with.
+This interface takes two generic type parameters: the type of the packet that the handler's handling and the type of the packet that the handler responds with.
 The first type will obviously be `PacketUpdatePedestal` and, because we don't want to respond with a packet, the return packet type will just be `IMessage` and we'll return `null` from the handler method.

 What we're going to do in the handler's `onMessage` method is get the tile entity from the world and update its inventory and `lastChangeTime`.
 Unfortunately, there's a caveat to this so it's a bit more complicated.
 With Netty (the library Minecraft and Forge use for networking), packets are handled on a different thread that's not the main thread.
 Because we're going to be interacting with and modifying the world, we can't just do it from a different thread because it could potentially cause a `ConcurrentModificationException` to be thrown.
 To deal with this, we'll call the `Minecraft.addScheduledTask` method which executes the given `Runnable` on the main thread as soon as possible, so in this runnable, we _can_ interact with the world.